 As you might imagine, this can create big problems.
 The contractor may be terminated from the project, or may be back charged significant amounts to have the lien claim legally handled.

-2) It Means The Contractor May Be Out Of Money And Unable To Pay You
+2. The Contractor May Be Out Of Money And Unable To Pay You

 While there are a number of possible justifications here, one distinct possibility is that the contractor can’t afford to pay the claim amount.
 Contrarily, they can afford to pay the premium on a mechanics lien bond.
 So, getting the lien bonded off is sometimes a delay tactic.